dobin/yookiterm-server/challenges/challenge10/challenge10.md

 isAdmin: 0x0
 ```

+The password "test" seems to be not correct, as the program tells us "You are not admin".

-Lets execute it with the correct password:
+Lets execute it with the correct password `ourteacheristehbest`:
 ```
 root@hlUbuntu32aslr:~/challenges/challenge10# ./challenge10 sheldon ourteacheristehbest
 Hello cmd-sheldon.